fusionpbx/fusionpbx-docs/source/applications/recordings.md

 ---

-Dial \*732 to create a recording, or (for best results) upload a 16bit 8khz/16khz mono WAV file.
+Dial \*732 to create a recording, or upload a 16bit 8khz/16khz mono WAV file.
 [Click here for the youtube video.](https://youtu.be/CkqlsVvvv2U)